-- Students and sponsors are encouraged to observe individual events. - Audience etiquette is expected in ALL events.
+- · Students and sponsors are encouraged to observe individual events. - Audience etiquette is expected in ALL events.
 An audience etiquette quick-reference guide is available online. - a.
-No cell phone use of any kind is allowed inside the performance rooms. - b.
+No cell phone use of any kind is allowed by observers inside the performance rooms. - b.
 Any violation of this rule may result in observer being asked to leave. - · Each event will be separated into "flights" (groups of performers). - a.
 At the end of each flight, the doorkeeper will open the door to allow participants and observers to enter and exit the room. - b.
-There will be no entry or exit during a flight. - · In the event of a tie, awards will be mailed to participants.
+There will be no entry or exit during a flight. - In the event of a tie for top scores, awards will be mailed to participants as necessary.